 50km outside of Krakow lies Auschwitz.
 As most of the readers would know, this was one of the largest concentration camps of the Nazis.
 Early next day, I set out to explore this gory past.
 Though buildings and structures of the camp stand intact till date, if not for the pictures inside, one could have never guessed that a gruesome bloodbath occurred behind its brick walls.
 But as you walk through the rooms, first you come pictures of unsuspecting kids and their slightly concerned parents heading to concentration camps staring back at you.
 Then you come to the torture rooms, gallows and execution areas, before proceeding to other rooms to witness loads and loads of human hair, shoes, suitcases (with names still on them) and even crutches.
 All these belonged to someone whose fate none of us would ever envy, and all this was taken away from every prisoner who was brought to the camp.
 We were told, human hair was quite a money generating commodity for the Nazis.
 It was also used to make fabric.

 The day I was visiting Auschwitz, my co-visitors were a young bunch of students from Israel.
 Before the tour began, the guys were in high spirits.
 They took pictures with the flag of Israel outside at the entrance of the camp, as if making a point, that they survive and successfully so, battling all odds.
 However as the tour proceeded, a kind of gloom took over the group.Their energy levels dropped, a sob here and a tear there gave way to kids who were rattled and broken by what they saw.
 Some were hysterical and wouldn’t stop crying.
 I spoke to one of their tour organizers, she mentioned that most of these kids had stories of someone close who was lost forever in one such concentration camp.
 Apparently it’s customary for students in Israel to do a “holocaust tour” in their high school years.
-The lady explaied to me the rationale of these tours – “They can never be allowed to forget this history.
-Never again should they ever fall prey to such humiliation and such torture”.
+The lady explained to me the rationale of these tours – “They can never be allowed to forget this history.
+We have forgiven, but we can’t forget.
+Never again!“.
 My eyes fell on a poster inside the room.
 It said “Those who do not remember their past are condemned to repeat it”.
 Israel has understood this mantra well.